 We have booked Wednesday 16th May at 7pm for this with the Roanmore Centre being the venue.

 We will be signing up interested parties next Wednesday.
 Applications need to be submitted before the end of this month so we don’t have much time in this regard.

-As in April Irish bees become active again after the quiet winter months.
+As in Spring Irish bees become active again after the quiet winter months.
 Our Beginners’ Course facilitates a hands-on approach right from the start.
 The course comprises of a day’s workshop, covering the practical and theoretical aspects of the craft.
 Visits to working apiaries are organised during the beekeeping year.

 The course will cover subjects like: